 - Soul.
 The customizable part of you.
 Some people call it the conscience.
 It can be trained by the power of sin, Satan, demons, this world–or by the Holy Spirit.
 Your soul is your mind, free will, and emotions.
 It is your thinker, chooser, and feeler.
-It’s not holy or unholy, sinful or sinless.
+Paul said that it too, is blameless.
 It is the description of your actions and attitudes at any given time.
 Your soul matures or digresses in maturity.
 It’s educated by what and who you are allowing it to be influenced by.
 For this reason, we must protect it.
 Your eyes, ears, hands and feet, all lead to your soul–not your spirit–which is sealed up inside of God.
 Your spirit can’t be touched, your soul can be shaped.
 Guarding what we regularly watch and listen to, from ungraceful garbage and things of this world, matters.
-Legalistic teaching and attending sin-rampant places can’t change our identity, but such can weaken our soul.
+Legalistic teaching and attending sin-rampant places can’t change our identity, but such can impact our soul.
 As a Christian, our soul is meant to be led by our spirit, who is combined with the Spirit!
-(See Romans 12:2, Philippians 1:6, 4:8, 1 Peter 5:7, 2 Peter 1:5-9, Ephesians 1:13, 1 John 5:18).
+(See 1 Thessalonians 5:23, Romans 12:2, Philippians 1:6, 4:8, 1 Peter 5:7, 2 Peter 1:5-9, Ephesians 1:13, 1 John 5:18).

 - Body.
 The shell your spirit uses to walk this planet as a part of physical matter.
 A tool.
 An instrument.
 A vehicle.
-It can be used by our holy spirit for good things, or it can be influenced by the power of sin–resulting in walking according to the flesh and producing bad fruit.
-The Holy Spirit is in a constant battle with the flesh, it is attempting to prevent you from doing the good things which come naturally from your spirit.
+It can be used by our holy spirit for good things, or it can be influenced by the power of sin, resulting in walking according to the flesh (not to be confused with our body) therefore producing bad fruit.
+The Holy Spirit is in a constant battle with the flesh (again, not our body), it is attempting to prevent you from doing the good things which come naturally from your spirit.
 The flesh–sinful actions and attitudes through the body, even the brain–is what the Spirit is fighting.
 The Spirit is not fighting us or a bad version of our self.
 We are not “the flesh”–we are separate.
-Remember that.
+Remember that when you read Scripture.
 We are a blameless spirit who was reborn in Christ’s Spirit, who has a soul, which is expressed through our body.
-When the Spirit is at war with the flesh (sin through our body) it’s our job to take a step back, stop fighting, and start trusting Him to do His work.
-When we relax, we don’t fight sin and the Spirit overpowers the flesh, not us.
+When the Spirit is at war with the flesh (sin through our body and brain) it’s our job to take a step back, stop fighting, and start trusting Him to do His work.
+When we relax we don’t fight sin and the Spirit overpowers the flesh, not us.
 They are at battle with one another, not us.
 As we walk according to our true selves–our spirit combined with the Spirit–our body produces good spiritual fruit!
 (See John 1:12, 3:6,7, 15:5, Galatians 5:16-24, 1 Corinthians 6:17, Ephesians 2:10).

 As you can see, we don’t have two selves.
 We have one self, a good self!
 ALL OF US IS GOOD!
 We don’t have two natures.
 We have one nature–God’s nature!
 (See 2 Peter 1:4).